we areBurnaby Hospice

 Board of Directors

 Social services, front-line work, has been Jemma’s passion for over 30 years and this is where she feels deeply privileged to walk along-side individuals and families working through all types of loss and grief.
 She believes that providing a genuine, safe, and comfortable space to offer support is the foundation to creating a healing environment.
+Jemma’s education includes a Diploma in Child & Youth Counselling, a BA in Child & Youth Care and a MA in Clinical Counselling.
 Outside of work, Jemma’s favorite self-care practice is relaxing with a strong cup of Earl Grey tea and a good novel.

 Thrift Store Coordinator